-5.2 Critical Sections
+4.2 Critical Sections

 Dinning and Schonberg [DS91] describe an approach to detecting access anomalies in programs that contain critical sections (i.e. properly nested binary semaphores).
 This approach can use any existing method for determining when two blocks are ordered (e.g. Offset-Span labeling) ignoring the orderings imposed by the unlock-lock operations.
 As one would expect, ignoring the unlock-lock orderings results in many false anomalies.
 This is solved by adding lock covers to the labels for blocks in critical sections.
 A lock cover indicates what locks are held when a block executes.
 If there is no nondeterminism "propagated" by the critical sections then the access anomalies reported will include at least one anomaly (if there are any) from the set of access anomalies that could occur given the input supplied during the analyzed execution.
+Nondeterminism is propagated by a critical section if the occurrence of some event depends on the ordering of some critical section.
+This property can be conservatively checked statically in polynomial time.

-In addition to needing the lock covers, this approach requires a larger history for each shared variable than the approaches described in Section 4.4.
+In addition to needing the lock covers, this approach requires a larger history for each shared variable than the approaches described in Section 3.1.
 For each shared variable the history may contain as many as $T \times R$ labels and lock covers representing the latest writes and similarly for the reads.
-T is the maximum degree of concurrency and R is the number of lock covers which is bounded by 2^K where K is the number of locks.
-Dinning and Schonberg claim that the use of nested critical sections is rare resulting in very few lock covers in practice.
+T is the maximum degree of concurrency and R is the number of lock covers which is bounded by 2^{K} where K is the number of locks.5 Dinning and Schonberg claim that the use of nested critical sections is rare resulting in very few lock covers in practice.

-5.3 Semaphores
+4.3 Semaphores